serhiicss/resume/README.md

 # Work conditions

-I am able to work full/part time remotely or in the office within EU.
+I am able to work full/part time remotely or in the office within the EU.
 I am also willing to relocate to New Zealand, Australia or Canada.